Improving the Effectiveness and Efficiency of Stochastic Neighbour Embedding with Isolation Kernel: Introduction and Motivation

 \section{Introduction and Motivation}

-t-SNE \citep{TSNE} has been a successful and popular dimension reduction method for visualisation.
-It aims to preserve the similarities in the transformed low-dimensional space as those in the given high-dimensional space, based on KL divergence.
-The original SNE \citep{SNE} employs a Gaussian kernel to measure similarity in both the high and the low-dimensional spaces. t-SNE replaces the Gaussian kernel with the distance-based similarity $(1+d_{ij})^2$ (where $d_{ij}$ is the distance between instances $i$ and $j$) in low-dimensional space, while retaining the Gaussian Kernel for the high-dimensional space.
-The distance-based similarity has a heavy-tailed distribution that alleviates issues related to far points and optimisation in SNE \citep{TSNE}.
+t-SNE \cite{TSNE} has been a successful and popular dimensionality reduction method for visualisation.
+It aims to project high-dimensional datasets into lower-dimensional spaces while preserving the similarities between data points, as measured by the KL divergence.
+The original SNE \cite{SNE} employs a Gaussian kernel to measure similarity in both high and low-dimensional spaces. t-SNE replaces the Gaussian kernel with the distance-based similarity $(1+d_{ij})^2$ (where $d_{ij}$ is the distance between instances $i$ and $j$) in low-dimensional space, while retaining the Gaussian kernel for high-dimensional space.

-Because Gaussian Kernel is independent of data distribution, this requires t-SNE to fine-tune a bandwidth of the Gaussian kernel centred at each point in the given dataset in order to adjust the similarity locally.
+When using the Gaussian kernel, t-SNE has to fine-tune a bandwidth of the Gaussian kernel centred at each point in the given dataset because Gaussian kernel is independent of data distribution.
 In other words, t-SNE must determine $n$ bandwidths for a dataset of $n$ points.
-This is accomplished by using a heuristic search with a single global parameter called perplexity such that the Shannon entropy is fixed for all probability distributions at all points in adapting each bandwidth to the local density of the dataset.

-As the perplexity can be interpreted as a smooth measure of the effective number of neighbours \citep{TSNE}, the method can be interpreted as using a user-specified number of nearest neighbours (aka kNN) in order to determine the $n$ bandwidths (see the discussion section for more on this point.)
+If we look into the bandwidth determination process, it is accompanied by using a heuristic search with a single global parameter called perplexity such that the Shannon entropy is fixed for all probability distributions at all points in adapting each bandwidth to the local density of the dataset.
+As the perplexity can be interpreted as a smooth measure of the effective number of neighbours \cite{TSNE}, the method can be interpreted as using a user-specified number of nearest neighbours (aka kNN) in order to determine the $n$ bandwidths (more on this point in the discussion section.)
+Whilst there is a single external parameter $perplexity$, a bandwidth setting must be optimised for each data point internally.

-Whilst there is only one user-specified parameter, it does not hide the fact that $n$ (internal) parameters need to be determined.
-This becomes the first obstacle in dealing with large datasets.
-In addition, the relationship between bandwidth and local density is undefined in the current formulation.
-This is despite the fact that a few papers \citep{SNE,TSNE,approximated} have mentioned that the local neighbourhood size or bandwidth for each data point depends on its local density.
-No clear relationship between the bandwidth and local density has been established thus far.